Descanonge/neba/docs/source/data/usage.rst

 will concatenate into a single output).

-The types of parameters, source, and data are also left as generics for the Dataset class (in this order).
-By specifying them you get type-checks for some top-level methods like :meth:`.Dataset.get_data` or :meth:`.Dataset.get_source`, and because those generics are transmitted to modules, it also allows to type-check compatibility between modules.
+The types of parameters, source, and data are also left as generics for the interface class (in this order).
+By specifying them you get type-checks for some top-level methods like :meth:`.DataInterface.get_data` or :meth:`.DataInterface.get_source`, and because those generics are transmitted to modules, it also allows to type-check compatibility between modules.

 ::

-    class MyDataset(Dataset[App, str, xr.Dataset]):
+    class MyDataInterface(DataInterface[App, str, xr.Dataset]):
-        ParamsManager = ParamsManagerApp
+        Parameters = ParametersApp
         Source = FileFinderSource
         Loader = XarrayLoader

         # module instances must be type-hinted by hand :(
-        params_manager: ParamsManagerApp[App]
+        parameters: ParametersApp[App]
         source: FileFinderSource
         Loader: XarrayLoader